dtap001/dtap001/README.md

 ![](https://komarev.com/ghpvc/?username=dtap001&style=for-the-badge)

 ## whoami
-My job is my hobby my hobby is my job.
-I am very passionate developer who loves working with the latest technologies and solve complex problemes which makes the world a better place.
+My passion is coding. 👨‍💻I love to solve challenges and design systems which are easy to change and maintain.

+#favs🤩
+-c#
+-typescript
+-.net
+-angular

+When I am not coding I am with my family, friends or at the gym.

 ### Current position @ CAE
 #### Full Stack Software Engineer 🐱‍👤